data-gymnasia/courses/content/linear-algebra/content.md

 ### Proof of the dimension theorem

 The **dimension theorem** says that every basis of a given vector space has the same length.
-The key step to showing the dimension theorem is the dimension lemma:
+The key step to establishing the dimension theorem is the dimension lemma:

 ::: .theorem
 **Theorem** (dimension lemma)